bradwhiteside/ECE183DA-Lab3/README.md

     * Second column is for the right wheel inputs

 ### analytic_outputs/ and webots_outputs/
-* contains the outputs of all the different simulation
+* contains the outputs of all the different simulations
 * Each is a CSV with 9 columns
     * Column 1 is the time, with a time step of 5 ms
     * Columns 2-3 are the Front and Right Lidar readings, respectively